Motorcycle repair program curriculum

-The Motorcycle Repair program curriculum was developed by professionals with a passion for bikes.
-Each lesson starts with basic concepts and quickly advances to hands-on skills.
-It's all designed to help you accelerate your skills so you can get your career on the road fast.
-Enroll today.
+Our motorcycle repair program curriculum is developed by professionals with a passion for bikes and first-hand experience as mechanics.
+That means each lesson is designed to get you up to speed quickly, starting with basic concepts before moving on to advanced, hands-on expertise.
+It’s all designed to help you accelerate your skill set so you can get your career on the road fast.

 The goals and values of Ashworth College; time management; creating a realistic weekly and monthly study schedule; the nature and purpose of assessments; how to study effectively to prepare for and take an online examination; developing the skill sets necessary for success in the twenty-first century.

 An overview of potential career paths and professional development available for students who formally develop their mechanical and technical skills.
 Includes a summary of math and science concepts important to mechanics as well as applications of modern technologies in the mechanics workplace.
 The lesson concludes with an overview of general workplace safety practices and applications of personal protection equipment.

 This lesson introduces students to the components and operation of both two-stroke and four-stroke motorcycle engines.
 Lesson coverage also includes analysis of popular engine configurations and the detailed explanation of critical engine systems such as the lubrication and cooling, ignition, intake, fuel and exhaust systems.